Distance: 26 km

 Difficulty: Difficult

 Red Ridge is a great ridge hike offering several options and fantastic views.
 The ridge is between other formidable mountains like Twin Mountain and Mount Perkins.
 Annie Lake can be seen from the top and the ridge follows along the beautiful Watson River Valley.
-The trailhead is located up a 4x4 road which can be impassable at certain times (high water, downed trees, etc).
+The first part of the hike follows an old mining road for 8 km until you reach the hiking trail up the ridge.
+A portion of this road is drivable in a 4x4 vehicle with good clearance to cut off some of the hiking distance or consider a mountain bike.

 Distance: 20 km